-Broken Rice is made from rice with fractured rice grains, usually served with the grilled pork, fried egg, bi (shredded pork skin) and the leafy greens.
+Broken Rice is made from rice with fractured rice grains, usually served with grilled pork, fried egg, bi (shredded pork skin) and leafy greens.
 There are some famous restaurants where serve this food in Ho Chi Minh City, such as Ba Nghien (84 Dang Van Ngu, Phu Nhuan District) and Thuan Kieu Broken Rice with many branches all over the city.

 Banh cuon is available almost everywhere in Ho Chi Minh City.
 The filling contains a mix of cooked ground pork, minced wood ear mushroom, and minced shallots, rolled up in a thin and wide sheet of steamed rice batter.

-Banh trang nuong is a dish from Da Lat but very popular in Ho Chi Minh City.
-It is a rice paper topped with beaten egg, scallion, minced pork, and shrimp powder and grilled over charcoal.
-If you go around the Turtle Lake (Ho Con Rua) in District 3 at night, you will find many rice paper snacks including this Banh Trang Nuong.
+Banh trang nuong is a dish from Da Lat but is very popular in Ho Chi Minh City.
+It is rice paper topped with beaten egg, scallion, minced pork, and shrimp powder and grilled over charcoal.
+If you go around Turtle Lake (Ho Con Rua) in District 3 at night, you will find many rice paper snacks including this Banh Trang Nuong.